ikjordan/picozx81/README.md

 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
 Press `Escape`, `space`, `Q` or `0` to end the pause and return to the running emulator.

-Whilst paused a screenshot can be saved to the SD-Card into the directory specified in the `[defaults]` section of the ini file.
-Press `S` to save the screenshot as a 16 colour BMP file
+Whilst paused, a screenshot can be saved to the SD-Card into the directory specified in the `[defaults]` section of the ini file.
+Press `S` to save the screenshot as a 16 colour BMP file.
+The resulting screenshot is saved with the name `file_name_x.bmp` where:

++ `file_name` is replaced by the name last used to save or load the current program.
+If no load or save has occured `filename` is set to `screenshot`
++ `x` is replaced by a number from 1 to 9.
+The lowest number that does not form a name of an existing file is used.
+If all numbers form the name of an an existing file then `1` is used, and the previous contents of the file is overwritten

 ### F5 - Display Keyboard Overlay
 The ZX80 and ZX81 use single key press BASIC entry.
 Pressing `F5` displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
 The image was taken from [sz81](https://github.com/SegHaxx/sz81).
 It is possible to enter commands whilst the keyboard is displayed